CS2-SUTD/Gateway-Chute/README.md

 2. Run the command:

 ```
+python main.py [optional, -c config] [optional, -s source]

-python main.py
+eg. python main.py -c config.ini -s rtsp://0.0.0.0:0/stream
 ```

 ### Configuration

-- Video source can be configured in `main.py` as an argument for the `run` method of the `Chute` object
+- Video source can be specified as a CLI argument or configured in `main.py` as an argument for the `run` method of the `Chute` object

 - Other configurations can be made using the `config.ini` file.
-Alternatively, a copy of the `config.ini` file can be made and its path should be specified in the initialisation of the `Chute` class in `main.py`
+Alternatively, a copy of the `config.ini` file can be made and its path should be specified either as a CLI argument or in the initialisation of the `Chute` class in `main.py`

 ## How it works